backdrop-contrib/samlauth/README.md

 In other cases, something is going wrong in the SAML communication.
-If the error is not obvious, read through the "SAML Message Construction" / "SAML Response Validation" sections to see if there are corresponding settings to adjust.
+If the error is not obvious, read through the "SAML Message Construction" / "SAML Message Validation" sections to see if there are corresponding settings to adjust.
 (For instance, if some validation of signatures fails, try to turn strictness/validation settings off.)

-### SAML Message Construction / SAML Response Validation
+### SAML Message Construction / SAML Message Validation

 This ever expanding section of advanced configuration won't be discussed here in detail; hopefully the setting descriptions give a clue.
 Just some hints: